SUBSCRIBE TO OUR FREE NEWSLETTER

 The video the Clinton campaign released with her plan contains a good line: "Higher education should be a right - not a privilege for those who can afford it."

 Rebuilding our higher education system so that everyone who wants one can get a post-high school education - debt-free - can be a winning issue in the 2016 election.
-But we are going to have to work hard to keep it on the front burner as a very important part of the economic debate.
+But we must work hard to keep it on the front burner as a very important part of the economic debate.

-Warren has been working steadily to take the student loan system out of the hands of the private bankers and into the domain of public sector.
-And she has also sought to reduce profiteering on student loans, lowering interest rates and the overall costs our loan-based system imposes on students and their families.
-Coalitions like Higher Ed, Not Debt have pushed for repayment systems that adjust payments to actual income of the people struggling to repay.
-And the steadily building pressure of this growing effort to rationalize the system led many to ask why we have a debt-based system at all - a system where $1.3 trillion in debt now burdens and distorts the lives of over 41 million people in America.
+Warren has been working steadily to take the student loan system out of private bankers' hands and into the public sector's domain.
+She has also sought to reduce profiteering on student loans, lowering interest rates and the overall costs our loan-based system imposes on students and their families.
+Coalitions like Higher Ed and Not Debt have pushed for repayment systems that adjust payments to the actual income of the people struggling to repay.
+And the steadily building pressure of this growing effort to rationalize the system led many to ask why we have a debt-based system at all.
+In this system, $1.3 trillion in debt now burdens and distorts the lives of over 41 million people in America.

 Bring Back Free College and Cancel Debt for the 'In-Betweeners'

-Only a few months later, all of the major Democratic candidates for president have embraced the idea of four-year debt free college.
-All acknowledge that this part of their plan will cost money - federal money (raised via increasing taxes).
-New money will go to state universities on the condition that the states put in additional funds (reversing the trend of cutbacks in recent decades) to achieve a level of financing where tuition can be eliminated or reduced to manageable levels.
+Only a few months later, all major Democratic presidential candidates embraced the idea of a four-year debt-free college.
+All acknowledge that this part of their plan will cost federal money (raised via increasing taxes).
+The new money will go to state universities on the condition that the states put in additional funds (reversing the trend of cutbacks in recent decades) to achieve a financing level where tuition can be eliminated or reduced to manageable levels.

-Sanders would spend $47 billion per year to eliminate tuition and fees, with states covering 33 percent of the costs of getting rid of tuition (which now total $70 billion per year).
-Clinton said her whole plan would cost $350 billion over 10 years with more than half going to grants to states to reduce tuition (that's at least $20 billion per year for reducing tuition costs under her plan).
+Sanders would spend $47 billion per year to eliminate tuition and fees, with states covering 33 percent of the costs of getting rid of tuition (which now totals $70 billion annually).
+Clinton said her whole plan would cost $350 billion over 10 years, with more than half going to grants to states to reduce tuition (at least $20 billion per year for reducing tuition costs under her plan).
 The debate now becomes whose plan is big enough to make college debt-free - along with all the other details focused on cost controls, increasing Pell Grants, and special outreach to populations who wouldn't normally think about higher education.
 But this will be a very productive debate - advancing the details of an idea that only a few months ago only a few were taking seriously.
-And, it must be said, one of those pioneers was Sen. Bernie Sanders.
+And it must be said one of those pioneers was Sen. Bernie Sanders.

 Liberate 41 Million Americans From Student Loan Debt.

-It must be said that none of the presidential candidates have stepped up to the plate on the overall burden of debt, except through half-measures, like negotiating lower rates or better payment terms.
+None of the presidential candidates has taken action to reduce the overall debt burden except through half-measures, like negotiating lower rates or better payment terms.
 But the organizing has begun: " Sen. Warren Receives 240,000 Signatures Asking CANCEL ALL STUDENT DEBT."

 There are two areas where immediate debt relief seems obvious: